fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/New-AzureRmRoleDefinition.md

 The input role definition MAY contain the following properties:

-1) NotActions: the set of operations that must be excluded from the Actions to determine the effective actions for the custom role.
+- NotActions: the set of operations that must be excluded from the Actions to determine the effective actions for the custom role.
 If there is a specific operation that you do not wish to grant access to in a custom role, it is convenient to use NotActions to exclude it, rather than specifying all operations other than that specific operation in Actions.

-NOTE: If a user is assigned a role that specifies an operation in NotActions and also assigned another role grants access to the same operation - the user will be able to perform that operation.
+If a user is assigned a role that specifies an operation in NotActions and also assigned another role grants access to the same operation - the user will be able to perform that operation.
 NotActions is not a deny rule - it is simply a convenient way to create a set of allowed operations when specific operations need to be excluded.

 Following is a sample json role definition that can be provided as input